The entrepreneur community has been welcoming for the implementation of the GST so that trade c...

 The audit is basically a systematic and independent examination of financial records and accounts of an organization to verify its correctness.
 If the proper audit is conducted at specified regular intervals it increases the value and credibility of the organization and builds up investor confidence.
 The audit can be internal or external.
 Internal audit is when the organization keeps a regular track or their functions through analysis, monitoring, and examination of their activities.
 And an external audit is when an outside party like a chartered accountant or any government appointed an officer to conduct this analysis of the financial records of the organization.

 Like other laws, GST laws also provide for Auditing provisions.
 As we have discussed the purpose of the audit is to check the authenticity of the documents and records of the taxpayer registered under GST.
-Few of the details checked under GST audit are GST invoices declared turnover, taxes paid, refunds and ITC claimed etc. Audit under GST can be of the following types:
+A few of the details checked under GST audit are GST invoices declared turnover, taxes paid, refunds and ITC claimed, etc. Audit under GST can be of the following types:

 They are required to furnish a return in FORM GSTR-9C, which shall include a certified copy of the following: